taxjarsam/taxjar-developers/source/integrations/guides/bigcommerce.md

   "Last Updated": "February 17, 2021"
 }
 toc: {
-  "How to Connect Your BigCommerce Store": "#how-to-connect-your-bigcommerce-store", "Calculate how much sales tax you've collected": "#calculate-how-much-sales-tax-you-ve-collected" }
+  "How to Connect Your BigCommerce Store": "#section-how-to-connect-your-bigcommerce-store", "Calculate how much sales tax you've collected": "#section-calculate-how-much-sales-tax-you-have-collected" }
 ---